Scoring your Credit - How's your FICO?

-Since our world is so computer-driven, it's probably not that surprising that your creditworthiness comes down to a single number.
+Since our society is so automated, it's probably not that surprising that your creditworthiness comes down to a single number.

-This score is built by credit reporting agencies.
-They use the payment history from all of your loans: mortgages, car/motorcycle/boat loans, credit cards, and others.
+This score is compiled by credit agencies.
+These agencies use the payment history from all of your loans: credit cards, mortgages, car loans and the like.

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
-Fair Isaac and Cooriginally developed this score. .
+TransUnion, Equifax, and Experian, the three major credit agencies, each have their own proprietary formula for building your credit score.
+The original FICO was developed by Fair Isaac and Company.

-- Your Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-Each formula produces a single number which may vary a a little from one agency to another.
-Credit scores range from 300 to 800.
-Higher scores are better.
-Most borrowers who want to get a mortgage loan in the current environment score 620 or above.
+Each formula produces a single number which may vary slightly from one agency to another.
+FICO scores can be as low as 300 and as high as 800.
+Higher is always better.
+Most home buyers will probably find their credit scores above 620.

-Credit scores make a huge difference in interest rates
+Credit scores make a big difference in interest rates

 Raising your FICO score